traceprompt/traceprompt-node/README.md

 # Traceprompt SDK for Node.js

 **Audit-ready, tamper-evident logging for every LLM prompt and response.**
-Two lines of code wrap your `openai`, `anthropic` or any LLM client to stream encrypted, hash-chained events to an immutable ledger.
+Simple drop-in wrapper for your `openai`, `anthropic` or any LLM client to stream encrypted, hash-chained events to an immutable ledger.
 Ready for FINRA, HIPAA, and EU AI Act compliance audits.

 ---